Fragments

 Creating colocated fragments

-A colocated fragment is just like any other fragment, except it's attached to a particular component that uses the fragment's fields.
+A colocated fragment is just like any other fragment, except it's defined in the same file as a particular component that uses the fragment's fields.
 For example, the VoteButtons

 child component of FeedPage